 What Our Program Offers Graduate and Novice Nurses

 Graduate nurses are hired into individual units by the leadership team of the individual units.
-The recruiter will give you and the unit a start date.
-Once you are in the hospital nursing orientation, you will meet your GN Learning Consultant.
+Recruitment will provide you and your leadership team with a start date.
+During Centralized Clinical Orientation, you will have the opportunity to meet with the Learning Consultant for the GN Residency Program.
 An educational plan will be set up based on the service line you are entering.

 Graduate Nurse Residency Workdays

 Throughout the Graduate Nurse year, GNs come together at the Orlando Health Institute for Learning to participate in Graduate Nurse Workdays.
 During these pre-scheduled days, you are provided with additional clinical and professional learning experiences including reflective discussions, and participation in simulated patient-care activities using state-of-the-art human patient simulators in our new laboratory setting.
 Attendance in these prescheduled days is a requirement of the GN Residency Program.
 During these learning events, GNs also have full access to the GN Learning Consultant to answer questions and provide support as needed.
 This is also another opportunity to network with other GNs across the corporation.

 Orlando Health Mentoring Program